-The Chair program is a tradition in American and European universities.
-It consists of financing, through donations by companies, of teaching and research activities in renowned universities in topics considered relevant to their activities.
+The Chair Program is a tradition at American and European universities.
+It consists of financing, through donations by companies, teaching and research activities at renowned universities in areas considered relevant to their activities.

-In Brazil, Coppead was one of the pioneer institutions in the assembly of the "chair" program through the creation of the Boston Bank Chair in Business Policy in 1984, followed by Mesbla Chair in Retail and and Souza Cruz Chair in International Strategy.
-The objectives of a chair are, in general, the realization of a broad research program in the specific area of the Chair, which allow to investigate, reflect and understand the trends, scenarios and transformations in the market.
-The entire research process is translated into knowledge through the offering of courses at Coppead within this same area of interest, either by strengthening the management training with specialized qualification, or by sharing this knowledge with society as a whole with its publications.
+In Brazil, Coppead was one of the pioneering institutions in the Chairs program through the creation of the Boston Bank Chair in Business Policy in 1984, followed by the Mesbla de Varejo and Souza Cruz Chairs for International Strategy.
+The entire investigation process translates into the management of this knowledge through the provision of disciplines in Coppead Courses, within the same area of interest, strengthening management training with specialized qualifications and sharing knowledge with the whole society through its publications.

-Initiated in 2017, this Chair carries out studies in internationally known segments by Venture Capital and Private Equity, studies necessarily oriented towards practical applications in the national market.
-The main purpose of the Chair is to help in the process of maturation of these market segments through cutting-edge and innovative research.
+Started in 2017, the Antera Chair conducts studies in the segments known internationally for Venture Capital and Private Equity, studies aimed at practical applications in the national market.
+The Chair’s primary objective is to assist in the maturation process of these market segments through cutting-edge and innovative research.

 In a partnership with almost 25 years of existence, the Ipiranga Chair supports the Center for Studies in Logistics, a reference with the academic and business environment for the development of knowledge in this area within the country.